Starting a business at home is cheap and lower-risk. How can you make a success of it?

 First and foremost, focus on what you want to achieve and plan-ahead.
 But be flexible.
 In your first year ‘change’ is constant and often quite rapid.

 A business is nothing without customers.
 From the outset, be visible and gain traction with people who may buy from you.
 Building an on-line presence (website, social media etc.) is vital and low-cost, thanks to products like Wordpress and Instagram.
 It can also be great fun.
+You can also speak to an expert like Tinloof to help you build a fantastic website to promote your business.

 But be careful not to be overly product-focused and become wrapped up in your own hype.
 Most start-ups only survive if the business owner is connecting with and meeting prospects and customers on a regular basis.